upvalue/odd/README.md

-Odd is a Scheme-derived programming language.
+Odd is a Scheme-inspired programming language with C-style syntax

-Make sure to run 'git submodule update --init' after cloning.

-Short version:
+## Features

 - Scheme semantics
 - Helpful error messages